ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS MUST NOT have a Message Authentication Code (MAC)-based algorithm in its "alg" field
 * The JWS Protected Header MUST include the following fields:
   * "alg" (Algorithm)
-  * "jwk" (JSON Web Key, only for requests to new-account and revoke-cert resources)
+  * "jwk" (JSON Web Key, for all requests not signed using an existing account, e.g. newAccount)
-  * "kid" (Key ID, for all other requests)
+  * "kid" (Key ID, for all requests signed using an existing account)
   * "nonce" (defined in {{replay-protection}} below)
   * "url" (defined in {{request-url-integrity}} below)

 The "jwk" and "kid" fields are mutually exclusive.
 Servers MUST reject requests that contain both.

-For new-account requests, and for revoke-cert requests authenticated by certificate key, there MUST be a "jwk" field.
+For newAccount requests, and for revokeCert requests authenticated by certificate key, there MUST be a "jwk" field.
+This field MUST contain the public key corresponding to the private key used to sign the JWS.

-For all other requests, there MUST be a "kid" field.
-This field must contain the account URL received by POSTing to the new-account resource.
+For all other requests, the request is signed using an existing account and there MUST be a "kid" field.
+This field MUST contain the account URL received by POSTing to the newAccount resource.

 Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources